 Finding the best breast implants for you means learning more about your options.
 Breast implants come in many types, sizes, textures, shapes, and profiles.

 Saline implants are filled with sterile salt water.
-They can be filled with varying amounts of saline which can affect the shape, firmness, and feel of the breast.
-Should the implant shell leak, a saline implant will collapse and the saline will be absorbed and naturally expelled by the body.
+The amount of saline used can vary, affecting the breast’s shape, firmness, and feel.
+Should the implant shell leak, the implant will collapse, and the saline will be absorbed and naturally expelled by the body.

-Silicone implants are filled with an elastic gel.
-The gel feels and moves much like natural breast tissue.
-If the implant leaks, the gel may remain within the implant shell or may escape into the breast implant pocket.
+Silicone implants are filled with an elastic gel that feels and moves like natural breast tissue.
+If the implant leaks, the gel may remain within the implant shell or escape into the breast implant pocket.

 A leaking implant filled with silicone gel may not collapse.
-If you choose these implants, you may need to visit your plastic surgeon regularly to make sure the implants are functioning properly.
+If you choose these implants, you may need to visit Dr. Balakhani regularly to ensure they function properly.
 An ultrasound or MRI screening can assess the condition of breast implants.

-Implant manufacturers occasionally introduce new styles and types of implants, so there may be additional options available.
+Implant manufacturers occasionally introduce new styles and types of implants so that additional options may be available.

 Currently, saline breast implants are FDA-approved for augmentation in women 18 years of age and older.